aduggleby/dragon/proj/Mail/README.md

          \summarybody.txt
          \summaryfooter.txt

-### Client setup
+### Application configuration

-The application configuration on the client (the system generating the email) must be altered as follows:
+The application (the system generating the email) configuration must be extended as follows:

     <appSettings>
       <!-- Add this key to switch on async mode -->